 Let’s start by first learning about the three types of retainers:

-- The classic removable retainer is are called a Hawley retainer.
+- The classic removable retainer is being called a Hawley retainer.
 They are plastic or acrylic with a few wires placed in just the right places.
 These retainers are crafted to exactly fit your teeth and are the kind you think of when you think of people who wear a retainer.

 - Clear aligners like Invisalign go over your teeth and work to move your teeth just like braces, only clear.
 They are easily removed and easily cleaned.

-- Fixed retainers are affixed to your teeth and like the name says, are affixed and cannot be removed.
+- Fixed retainers are affixed to your teeth and as the name says, are affixed and cannot be removed.
 The best thing to do to clean these is to use a water irrigation device and see your dentist regularly to keep the teeth around them clean.

 Cleaning your retainers the right ways

 Now let’s focus on some great ways how to clean retainers.

 Some methods are going to use commercial cleaning products that are easily available at your local supermarket or pharmacy, and others are complete DIY stars.

 Commercial retainer cleaners

 First, let’s start with the commercial methods how to clean retainers.
 A commercial retainer cleaner works by killing bacteria and therefore the odor that comes with them.
 You will still need to brush your retainers to actually get any of the plaque or film off of them.